A few weeks have passed and I am just now

 coming down from a lyrically induced high

-imparted by Solange
+imparted by Solange.

 If you are a longtime reader, you already know